This Is What Happens to Your Body When You Don’t Get Enough Sleep

 Skimping on sleep will almost definitely lead to less motivation for working out.
-"You're going to exercise less if you're constantly tired," Dr. Bazil says.
+“You’re going to exercise less if you’re constantly tired,” Dr. Bazil says.
 And if you do exercise, your athletic performance may suffer due to a slower reaction time and less energy, as a study of college basketball players showed.
 Less exercise means also more weight gain and poorer overall health.
-Here are the secrets of women who work out every day.
+Try these little changes you can make to sleep better in just one day.

-There's a myth you can "get used to" sleeping less—in fact, functioning on a short amount of sleep is almost a badge of honor.
-But Dr. Bazil says this is "absolutely not" the case.
-"On the contrary, there is considerable evidence that 'sleep debt' accumulates with continued sleep deprivation, resulting in further deterioration in alertness, concentration, and memory function," he says.
-Dr. Shah says this sleep debt just makes you feel sleepier and sleepier during the day, and can persist even after a night of "catch up" sleep.
+There’s a myth you can “get used to” sleeping less—in fact, functioning on a short amount of sleep is almost a badge of honor.
+But Dr. Bazil says this is “absolutely not” the case.
+“On the contrary, there is considerable evidence that ‘sleep debt’ accumulates with continued sleep deprivation, resulting in further deterioration in alertness, concentration, and memory function,” he says.
+Dr. Shah says this sleep debt just makes you feel sleepier and sleepier during the day, and can persist even after a night of “catch up” sleep.
 And you know that feeling of confusion when you wake up from a deep sleep?
-Dr. Bazil says it's called "sleep drunkenness," and it's more likely among people who are sleep deprived, as the body tries to recoup by spending more time in that deep state.
+Dr. Bazil says it’s called “sleep drunkenness,” and it’s more likely among people who are sleep deprived, as the body tries to recoup by spending more time in that deep state.
 In order to get better sleep, our experts recommend going to bed and waking up at the same time every day, limiting caffeine and alcohol close to bedtime, exercising earlier in the day, getting 15 minutes of sunlight to set your body clock, dimming the lights in the evening, avoiding screen time before bed, and keeping your bedroom dark and cool.
 Read these secrets to better sleep that sleep doctors want you to know.